davebenson/doom4-walkthrough/README.md

 But, don't go there yet!
 Instead, retrace your earlier steps to the Security Station which you can now access!
 Take the supplies and ??? unlock the doors

 Continue re-tracing your steps.
 In the hallway, on the floor to the right, is a Hatch.
 Open it and drop down for SECRET 2.2.
-Find some The Possesseds and 2 Imps, along with ELITE GUARD 2.1 and a Plasma Rifle (SECRET 2.3).
+Find some The Possesseds and 2 Imps, along with ELITE GUARD 2.1 and a PLASMA RIFLE (SECRET 2.3).
 To get out of this area, you'll find a Grate that you can kick open.

 This will drop you into the location of the Developed Outdoor area fight, which is now vacant, but some Health may have re-appeared.